MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/tab-panel.md

   - if tab activation is manual: |
       the left/right arrow keys
     result: |
-      focus moves to other tabs and I use the spacebar or enter key to activate the tab
+      focus moves to other tabs and I use the space bar or enter key to activate the tab
   - if tab activation is automatic: |
       the left/right arrow keys
     result: |